sdil/personal-blog/content/learning/index.md

 \* The points with (*) are my favorites

+## 2021

+- *Taught myself beginner-level Elixir Phoenix framework.
+A freaking fast in performance and development speed.
+- Studied UIUX by reading and watching [Refactoring UI by Adam Wathan & Steve Schoger](https://refactoringui.com/)

 ## 2020

 - *Taught myself intermediate-level Django & Django REST Framework.
 Loving this framework.